 However, a licence must be acquired for showing a film for non-educational, non-classroom university events such as social events put on by student groups or other groups.

-Please visit our showing a film on campus page for details.
+Please visit our showing a film on campus webpage for details.

 Our instructor home page includes links to all webpages with copyright information relevant to instructors.
 Here are the key pages specifically about copyright in teaching:

-There is also an instructor frequently asked questions page with additional information about course materials.
+There is also an instructor frequently asked questions webpage with additional information about course materials.

 If you are organizing a conference, you may be planning to record or stream the conference presentations and/or make conference materials available online.
 Please note that the presenters hold the copyright for conference materials they have created.
 If you would like to copy and share the presenters’ materials (for example, their presentation slides, posters, etc.), please acquire permission from the presenters before doing so.
 This can be done by distributing a form to presenters requesting their permission to distribute their work.
 Please be as detailed as possible when describing how the materials would be distributed (that is, limited only to conference attendees or posted openly on the internet).